kirankunigiri/InstantPageViewController/README.md

 ### So how do I use it?

 Let's get started using the subclass way.
 First, create a ViewController in storyboard.
-Then, create a new ViewController class, and make it a subclass of SimplePageViewController, and add in the SimplePageViewControllerDataSource.
+Then, create a new ViewController class, and make it a subclass of InstantPageViewController, and add in the InstantPageViewControllerDataSource.

 It may seem weird, but we have to set the dataSource to self before calling ```super.viewDidLoad()```.
 Because this is a subclass, the ```super.viewDidLoad()``` needs the dataSource to run, and you need to set it beforehand.

 ```
-class SubclassExampleViewController: SimplePageViewController, SimplePageViewControllerDataSource {
+class SubclassExampleViewController: InstantePageViewController, InstantPageViewControllerDataSource {

   override func viewDidLoad() {
     self.dataSource = self